ajdevaux/virago/README.md

 Once unpacked, you will find it consists mostly of portable graymaps, which are images of antibody spots covalently bound to the silica chip captured by the IRIS.
 This chip (ID = tCHIP008) contains a grid-array of 6 different types of antibody, 3 of which recogize Ebola Virus (EBOV), and 3 that do not, serving as negative controls.
 More details about the chip can be found in the lone XML file within the archive.

+I should note that this dataset DOES CONTAIN VIRUSES, but the biological kind that will have no effect on your computer :P

 This particular experiment was performed on November 2, 2017.
 The experiment was performed over a course of about 30 minutes.
 During this time, saline solution containing a mostly-harmless EBOV mimic (VSV-EBOV) flowed over the surface of the chip at a rate of about 5 microliters per minute.
 The VSV-EBOV was at a concentration of 1 x 10^6 PFU/mL (https://en.wikipedia.org/wiki/Plaque-forming_unit), a typical concentration for virological research.